 Entrepreneurs come in all shapes and sizes, and from all backgrounds.
 Some traits that the successful entrepreneurs I know have are:

 - Unwavering ambition – they usually have big plans, big vision and a real desire to make it big and make a difference.

 - ‘Hustling’ skills – an ability to find deals, people, services and general help at the lowest or no cost.
 A really helpful skill while the business is still in its early stages.

 - Excellent financial management skills – companies fail because they run out of money, not always because the product/market fit wasn’t there, or people weren’t willing to pay.
 It’s always because you run out of money, so all founders need to know the ins and outs of managing cash flows.

 - Tenacity – successful entrepreneurs never give up.
-A firm and tenacious mind sets the successful founders apart from those who are likely to fail.
+A firm and tenacious mindsets the successful founders apart from those who are likely to fail.

-- Ability to work in and manage uncertainty – starting a new venture is fraught with uncertainty and unknowns: your business plans which outline revenues, customers, profits etc. are totally uncertain.
+- Ability to work in and manage uncertainty – starting a new venture is fraught with uncertainty and unknowns: your business plans which outline revenues, customers, profits, etc. are totally uncertain.
 Founders who can navigate this uncertainty and bring out the best in their teams are more successful.

-- Team building – recruiting your first team members is critical for every founder but keeping all your staff motivated and engaged whilst your business scales (and possibly faces critical hurdles) is equally important.
+- Team building – recruiting your first team members is critical for every founder but keeping all your staff motivated and engaged while your business scales (and possibly faces critical hurdles) is equally important.

 Which entrepreneur do you admire most?

 I admire anyone who is able to see opportunities and build amazing businesses which become household names, create massive job opportunities and have a positive benefit to society and to business and the economy.